niklas-bomark/ssreplication/generate_data/readme.txt

-When all the datafiles have been created, you can combine them and then create the variables used in the study.
+When all the datafiles have been created, you can combine them and create the variables used in the study.

 2) Run 1_combine_files_v3